RadLikeWhoa/old.sacha.me/projects/_posts/2012-1-1-chaiseraugschter-fasnacht.md

 {% include tags.html tags = page.technologies %}

 The first version of the site used PHP, mainly for things like including parts of the site.
 It was a bit of an overkill, because the rest of the site was mostly static.
+Even the mobile part of the site was handled separately, an approach that was not very maintainable in the long run.

 That's why I decided to drop the old approach in favour of a static setup, heavily relying on [Grunt](http://gruntjs.com), which was the new shiny thing back then.
 With Grunt, combined with [Assemble](http://assemble.io), I was able to automate most of the site's generation, allowing me to forget about PHP's includes.